Rucadi/wsld/README.md

 1.- WSL Installed, either 1 or 2 <br>
 2.- A default WSL image (when doing bash) that has tar installed.<br>
+3.- Tested in windows build 18922, you need an upgraded "wsl" to work.
+If you do wsl -l -v and it works, you are good to go.
 # Usage

 The usual command you want to do is:<br>